Skip to main content

 With so much at stake, communication in health care is a serious priority.
 As such, health care needs leaders who recognize the importance of communication.

-Tulane University’s Online Master of Health Administration prepares you for a career in healthcare leadership.
-Be the change you want to see in health care and learn more about how to improve health care from the inside, with better communication and better treatment.
+Tulane University’s Online MHA prepares you for a career in healthcare leadership.
+Be the change you want to see in health care, and learn more about how to improve health care from the inside, with better communication and better treatment.